 Now, call me crazy, but staggered starting times for essential and non-essential workers might ease the road load, but rarely is such forward-thinking observed, and instead, we are all left in the same tailbacks that we get stuck in every day.

 One of the significant drawbacks of commuter traffic is the heightened risk of accidents.
-From rear-end collisions to dinks and scrapes with sleepy-eyed drivers not paying enough attention, peak hour travel is a risk that many of us must face.
+From rear-end collisions to dinks and scrapes with sleepy-eyed drivers not paying enough attention, peak hour travel is a risk that many must face.

 Rush hour has outgrown its original 60-minute window.

 It’s a saying that we’re all used to.
-Rush hour describes peak traffic congestion levels right before 9 AM, where workers bottleneck into town and city centers to scrape into work on time, right?
+Rush hour describes peak traffic congestion levels, right before 9 AM, where workers bottleneck into town and city centers to scrape into work on time, right?
 Well, yeah.
 That’s technically still true, but the truth has grown.
-Instead of rush hour just occupying the mad-dash hour between 8 AM and 9 AM, you can reasonably expect a rush hour to occupy a much broader time period, starting as early as 7 AM and only showing signs of easing up late as 9:30 AM.
+Instead of rush hour just occupying the mad-dash hour between 8 AM and 9 AM, you can reasonably expect a rush hour to occupy a much broader period, starting as early as 7 AM and only showing signs of easing up late as 9:30 AM.

 When to travel?

-Road safety – times of day to avoid travel
+Road safety Tips: When to avoid travel

 If you are the kind of person who likes to take time off from work in all of the standard windows in which most people take their vacations, you’re missing a trick.